Bhagavad Gita Chapter 9 Verse 5 Meaning

 Available in 28 languages

-This verse from Chapter 9 of the Bhagavad Gita highlights a practical insight: Nor do beings exist in Me (in reality); behold, My divine Yoga, which supports all beings, but does not dwell in them, is My Self, the efficient cause of beings.
+The Gita addresses supreme devotion with characteristic directness here.
+Nor do beings exist in Me (in reality); behold, My divine Yoga, which supports all beings, but does not dwell in them, is My Self, the efficient cause of beings.
+Within the broader arc of Chapter 9, this verse builds on Krishna's systematic exposition of divine grace.
+The connection between supreme devotion and divine grace that this verse draws is central to the Gita's vision.

 — Explained by the Nitya Team